Wildsong/docker-arcgis-server/README.md

 pull", or you could export the image and then copy it over to the server for deployment.

-Since I don't do this very often, (I usually publish everything openly on Docker Hub), I opt for option 3.
+Since I don't do this very often, (I usually publish everything openly on Docker Hub), I use option 3, save/load.

 On the development machine, you can use the repo name (arcgis-server) or the id from 'docker images' command.